This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

 Ms Tshidi (Grace) Mokgabudi

-Tshidi has 32 years of accounting, auditing and advisory experience within the public and private sectors.
-She is a former member of the Audit Commission during President Mandela’s administration and a former member of the South African Institute of Chartered Accountants (SAICA) Ethics committee.
-She served on the University of the Witwatersrand Council and lectured at Vista University (now University of Johannesburg) on Financial Accounting.
+Tshidi Mokgabudi is a chartered accountant with 32 years of accounting, auditing and advisory experience within the public and private sectors.
+She was a member of the Audit Commission during President Mandela’s administration and a member of the South African Institute of Chartered Accountants’ (SAICA) ethics committee.
+She served on the University of the Witwatersrand’s Council and lectured at Vista University (now University of Johannesburg).

-Tshidi is the founder of the Global Women Corporate Directors (WCD) South Africa Chapter, is a member of the Institute of Directors (IOD and a member of the Association of Black Accountants of SA (ABASA) and served on the founding board of directors of ABASA.
+She is the founder of the Global Women Corporate Directors (WCD) South Africa Chapter, a member of the Institute of Directors (IOD), a member of the Association of Black Accountants of South Africa (ABASA) and served on the founding board of directors of ABASA.

 Transnet: non-executive director and chairperson of the Audit Committee

-Global Women Corporate Directors: Chairperson of SA chapter
+Global Women Corporate Directors: chairperson of South African chapter

 International Women’s Forum: non-executive director and chairperson of the Audit Committee.